urbanjost/M_flatten/README.md

 ```
 ## Summary

 The **FLATTEN(3)** procedure generically allows for multi-dimensional
 arrays to be accessed as flattened arrays efficiently without having
 to copy the data to and from other shapes.

 Consider other methods carefully to decide on whether an alternative to
 **FLATTEN(3C)** is more appropriate:

  + elemental procedures
+ + generic procedures
+ + assumed rank arrays and SELECT CASE.
+ + You can create a flattened copy of the arrays and pass the temporary
+   and then store it back into the original, which can be lot of overhead.
-    + use of intrinsics such as **RESHAPE(3), PACK(3), UNPACK(3)**.
+ + use of intrinsics such as **TRANSFER(3) **, **RESHAPE(3), PACK(3), UNPACK(3)**
+   are often useful when transfering data to variables with a different shape.
-    + (legacy) sequence association
+ + (legacy) sequence association.
+   Allowing argument rank mismatch was a de-facto standard behavior but never part of the standard
+   so you generally need a compiler option to allow legacy behavior even if using an assumed size
+   array.
+Probably should be avoided in new code.
-    + (proposed) pointer assignment to
+ + (proposed) pointer rank remapping to an assumed rank target
+   available on some compilers as an experimental F202Y feature

+For most cases you do not have to do handle very many ranks or types and kinds, so
+generally the standard elemental, generic, and assume rank arrays are more reasonable
+as long as you do not fall into the trap of making an interface for every type and
+rank possible when there are only a few arguments.
+Where **FLATTEN(3)** is particularly
+useful is when there are many arguments on a procedure, with multiple arguments needing
+to support independent ranks.

 ---

-    Allowing this was a de-facto standard behavior but never part of the standard
-    so you generally can do this with a compiler option to allow legacy behavior.

-    A little more standard way is to use sequence association.
-It is generally
-    acceptable to do this with legacy code but is probably frowned upon when
-    writing new code.

-    You can also create a flattened copy of the arrays and pass the temporary
-    and then store it back into the original, which can be lot of overhead.

-    For most cases you do not have to do that many dimensions, so I would
-    generally recommend the standard methods, as most (certainly not all
-    though) codes use four dimensions or less, or do just a few multi-dimensional
-    sizes so in practice they are reasonable methods.

-    That being said ...

-    You can use sequence association.
-Place the "wanted" procedure in a
-    seperate file without an interface, like you often would with F77 code.

-    Declare the dummy argument dimension with an asterisk (*).

-    Pass the number of elements as a new argument.

-    Pass the first element of the array or array section explicitly (known as sequence association).

-    You might have to add a compiler-specific option depending on how much the
-    compiler wants to prevent you from using sequence association.
+## References

+Based on a discussion at [Fortran Discourse 10950](https://fortran-lang.discourse.group/t/question-about-elemental-procedures/10950)
+---